2026 - Project - SSL

 • Large-scale pancreatic cancer detection via non-contrast CT and deep learning, Nature 2023.

-• BYOL: Bootstrap your own latent: A new approach to self-supervised Learning, Google Deepmind, NeurIPS 2020.
+• BYOL: Bootstrap your own latent: A new approach to self-supervised Learning, GDM, NeurIPS 2020.

 • CLIP: Learning Transferable Visual Models From Natural Language Supervision, ICML 2021.